 Female cats, known as queens, can become sexually mature from just four months of age.
-Once reaching this stage, they have regular heat cycles which last a few days at a time.
+Once reaching this stage, they have regular heat cycles.

 Male cats, known as tom cats, reach sexual maturity at around seven to nine months.
 If they are not neutered, they will actively seek out a mate.
 This means roaming much further from home if they’re an outdoor cat and displaying some unwanted behaviours (such as spraying and they’re more likely to fight over territory with neighbouring cats).